As you transition away from

 contains no duplicate keys.

-To get better control over the insertion process, you might insert big tables in pieces:
+For better control over the insertion process, you can insert big tables in pieces:

-After all records have been inserted, you can rename the tables.
+After all records are inserted, you can rename the tables.

 During the conversion of big tables, increase the size of the

-maximum of 80% of physical memory.
-You can also increase the sizes
+system memory.
+You can also increase the size of

 InnoDB log files.

-enabled, so that if you temporarily make several copies of your data
+If you intend to make several temporary copies of your data in

 Whether you convert the